 The sigmoidal penalty is one of the novel techniques introduced in our work and is the namesake of the \ourdesign{} design.
-The sigmoid penalty is a key ingredient to facilitating the clean $T^{1/2}$ term in our regret analysis.
+The sigmoid penalty is a key ingredient in achieving the clean $T^{-1/2}$ term in our regret analysis.
 This improves upon the probability clipping design of \citet{Dai2023Clip}, which features an additional sub-polynomial $\expf{ \sqrt{\log(T)} }$ factor as a result of the probability clipping.
-One can interpret the sigmoidal regularizer as a gentler version of the harsh regularization implicitly introduced by probability clipping.
+One can interpret the sigmoidal regularizer as a gentler alternative to the harsh regularization implicitly introduced by probability clipping.

 The choice of an appropriate sigmoid function $\phi$ is crucial for obtaining the performance guarantees of the \ourdesign{} design.
 Many choices of sigmoid will not work, including the logistic function, the hyperbolic tangent, and the error function.
 Fortunately, there are several good choices, such as the arctangent function $\phi(u) = \frac{1}{\pi} \paren{ \arctan(u) + \pi / 2}$ and the algebraic sigmoid $\phi(u) = \frac{1}{2} \paren{ \frac{u}{1+\abs{u}} + 1 }$.
 Our theoretical results will hold for any sigmoid satisfying the following condition: